Preparing for an Economic Downturn (Part 1)

 Now that I’ve painted a less-than-happy picture, let’s refocus on the good news this can bring.

 An economic downturn isn’t all bad.
 If you’re prepared for it, you can actually come out on top, scooping up market share from your competitors who weren’t ready.
 So, the question becomes, how can you be ready?
-In this series, I'll explore three ways that you can firm up your foundation so that you’re able to ride the wave, and not just survive, but thrive!
+Here are three ways that you can firm up your foundation so that you’re able to ride the wave, and not just survive, but thrive!

 Bill Hybels said, “Vision is a picture of the future that produces passion.”
 Indeed, your vision should produce passion, but the challenge is that so often, a leader has a vision which has never been clearly articulated to the leadership team, never mind to the rest of the organization.
 Over the past several years, I’ve worked with many teams, and one of the first things we tackle is the question, “What is your purpose, cause, or passion?”
 In other words, what’s the thing that gets you out of bed in the morning?
 Honestly, is the answer ever, “to make a widget”?
 No!
 And yet for millions of people, that’s what they do; they go to work day in and day out to “make a widget,” or run a press, or answer phones, or manage a team, etc.